Valentina-Fed/create_BabyTrain/README.md

 # create_BabyTrain
-This set of scripts allow to download a PhonBank corpus (https://phonbank.talkbank.org/), to structure it according to the standardized ChildProject format and to generate required metadata.
+This set of scripts allows to download a PhonBank corpus (https://phonbank.talkbank.org/), to structure it according to the standardized ChildProject format and to generate required metadata.

 The following command will launch the downloading.
 Please, indicate the source (url) and the destination (where you would like to build your corpus):